pirl/pirl-docs/content/Press releases/Altlook/_index.de.md

 ---
-title: Revisión en profundidad por el Altlook
+title: In Depth Review by the Altlook
 weight: 1
 pre: "<b>1. </b>"
 chapter: true